 V. Test, refine / improve and validation of the method(s)

 VI.
-Drafting of the gtr
+Drafting of the UN GTR

 VII.
-Proposal for a draft amendment to gtr No. 15
+Proposal for a new UN GTR

 VIII.
 Approval at GRPE, voting at WP.29 and AC.3

 (b) Battery performance and durability

 The work of EVE IWG during Part A of the current EVE mandate indicates that while sufficient knowledge and capability exist to evaluate specific electrified vehicle designs for battery performance and durability, it is not clear that a vehicle-level test procedure which fairly compares all types of battery chemistries and constructions in all applications could be developed.
 Additionally, there is some concern among EVE members that developing a procedure prematurely may unduly influence battery design and material choice while the technology is still evolving.
 For these reasons the EVE IWG is seeking AC.3 authorization to continue research on the topic of battery performance and durability, which influences vehicle performance, with the goal of returning to AC.3 seeking authorization for relevant activities (including gtr development).